abhishekumrawal/old-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 This is Abhishek.
-I am a Visiting Lecturer in the Department of Computer Science and Electrical Engineering at the University of Maryland, Baltimore County, and a Ph.D.
-Candidate in the School of Industrial Engineering at Purdue University.
+I am a Visiting Lecturer in the Department of Computer Science and Electrical Engineering at the University of Maryland, Baltimore County.
+I am also a Ph.D.
+Candidate and Bilsland Dissertation Fellow in the School of Industrial Engineering at Purdue University.

-My research interests are causal learning, reinforcement learning, optimization, algorithms, computational social science, and intelligent transportation.
+I am broadly interested in causal learning, reinforcement learning, optimization, algorithms, computational social science, and intelligent transportation.

+My recent research is focused on on developing efficient machine learning algorithms for influence maximization on social networks, combinatorial multi-armed bandits, intelligent transportation systems, causal inference, and statistical power analysis.
+I have published high-quality research papers at highly competitive venues like AAAI, UAI, ALT, ICAPS, IEEE Transactions, and ACM Transactions.

+Prior to my Ph.D., I received an MS in Economics from Purdue University and an MSc in Statistics from Indian Institute of Technology Kanpur.

 [//]: <> Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.